Jaylen Sims: Professional career

+Greensboro Swarm / Charlotte Hornets (2022–2026)

 After going undrafted in the 2022 NBA draft, Sims joined the Toronto Raptors for the 2022 NBA Summer League and on September 12, 2022, Sims signed with the Charlotte Hornets, his hometown team.
 He appeared in one preseason game before he was waived on October 14 and on November 4, he was named to the opening night roster for the Greensboro Swarm of the NBA G League.

 In July 2023, Sims re-joined the Hornets for the 2023 NBA Summer League and on September 5, he signed with them.
 However, he was waived on September 29 and re-joined the Swarm on October 29.

 Sims joined the Philadelphia 76ers for the 2024 NBA Summer League.
 On September 28, 2024, he signed with the Hornets, but was waived the same day.
 On October 27, Sims rejoined the Swarm.
 He became the Swarm's all-time leading scorer during the 2024–25 season with 2,216 points.
 Sims led the Swarm to their first ever NBA G League playoff berth in 2025.

 On April 3, 2025, Sims signed a 10-day contract with the Hornets.
 On April 13, he was signed for the remainder of the season.
 That night, he scored a career-high 12 points in a loss to the Boston Celtics.
 Sims averaged 7.0 points, 1.0 rebounds and 2.0 assists per game during his stint with the Hornets.

 Sims re-joined the Hornets for the 2025 NBA Summer League.
 On October 26, he was named to the Swarm's training camp roster for the 2025–26 season.
+Sims won the NBA G League championship with the Swarm in 2026.

+On August 20, 2026, Sims' returning player rights were traded to the Iowa Wolves.

+Ratiopharm Ulm (2026–present)

+On June 14, 2026, Sims signed with Ratiopharm Ulm of the German Basketball Bundesliga (BBL) and the EuroCup.